A Minnesota PBS Initiative

 Vietnam veteran Doug Bekke and Ojibwe veteran, Rocky Tibbits, discussed Rocky’s reasons for entering the military, his service in Vietnam and in other locations, his return home from the service, and life since Vietnam.
 They also discussed attitudes toward veterans within their communities.
 A video interview with Lakota Vietnam veteran, Trudell Guerue, highlighted the heritage of service in his family, and how his service shaped his life after the war.
-Twin Cities Public Television also previewed their related documentary, The People’s Protectors, to premiere on Veterans Day- November 12th at 9pm on TPT 2.
+Twin Cities Public Television also previewed their related documentary, The People’s Protectors, that premiered on Veterans Day- November 12th on TPT.

 November 19, 7PM • Stories from Veteran Voices Award Recipients.

 The Veterans’ Voices Award, annually hosted by the Minnesota Humanities Center, honors actively engaged former and current military service members in Minnesota who are making outstanding community contributions.
 Awardees are recognized in two categories, “On the Rise” (ages 40 and younger) and “Legacy” (ages 41 and older).
-The November Roundtable is their chance to personally share stories of their service.
-Hear from Hmong SGU veteran Xai Nou Vang and Vietnam veteran and combat artist, Les Fordahl, who opened up about their service during the Secret War in Laos and the Vietnam War.
+The November Roundtable featured Hmong SGU veteran Xai Nou Vang and Vietnam veteran and combat artist, Les Fordahl, who opened up about their service during the Secret War in Laos and the Vietnam War.

 Veterans of the 1st and 3rd Marine Reconnaissance Battalions discussed how when and why they entered the Marines, how and why they were assigned to these elite units, their training and preparation for combat, and their small unit missions deep within enemy controlled territory.
 What were their experiences, options, and attitudes when the time came to reenter the civilian world?